ayah825/cse15l-lab-reports/lab-report-3.md

 For this lab, I will be analyzing [this](https://github.com/ucsd-cse15l-f23/lab3) repository fron last weeks lab.
 Specifically I will be focusing on `ArrayExamples.java` by testing it with `ArrayTests.java`.
-Let's start by adding more tests for `ArrayExamples` to make sure that the function `reverseInPlace` is working properly. `ReverseInPlace` is sopposed to reverse the order of the elements in an array.
+Let's start by adding more tests for `ArrayExamples` to make sure that the function `reverseInPlace` is working properly. `reverseInPlace` is sopposed to reverse the order of the elements in an array.

 1. Failure inducing input: